 Pro Tip: When uploading to e-Albania, compress your PDFs before submission.
 Files over a few megabytes regularly cause server timeouts that look like submission failures, and there is no clean way to recover a half-uploaded application.
 Aim for under 1 MB per document.

-What are the Albanian visa photo requirements?
+What are the Albania visa photo requirements?

 Full technical specs:

-- Physical dimensions: 47 mm (h) x 36 mm (w)
+- Physical dimensions: 47 mm (h) x 36 mm (w) — about 1.85 x 1.42 inches

 - Digital dimensions: 555 pixels (h) x 425 pixels (w) at 300 DPI